 Starting a business in Italy

-Among the largest economies in the world, Italy continues to be resilient and diversified with strengths in sectors like machinery, automotive, and pharmaceuticals.
 The country offers strong connections to key markets across Europe and beyond, giving businesses opportunities to venture into other emerging and established economies.
+This guide will highlight the benefits of growing your business in Italy and explore the commonly used structures for your entity setup.

 Why choose Italy?